tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

    worker_rlimit_nofile 32768;

 Nginx serves as a reverse proxy and makes quite a lot of connections.
-Each WAPT client keeps a websocket connection up all the time in order to respond to actions from the WAPTServer.
+Each WAPT client keeps a websocket connection up all the time in order to respond to actions from the WAPT Server.
 Linux kernel has a protection against having too many TCP connections opened at the same time and one may get `SYN flooding on port` message in the log.
 In order to avoid those message it is necessary to modify the two following parameters.
 It must around 1.5 time the number